TritonDataCenter/sdc-cloudapi/docs/index.md

 os           | String   | The underlying operating system for this image version      | String   | The version for this image type         | String   | What kind of image this is.
-The values differ after v8.0.0+ requirements | Object   | Contains a grouping of various minimum requirements for provisioning a machine with this image.
+The values differ after v8.0.0+ requirements | Object   | Contains a grouping of various minimum requirements for provisioning an instance with this image.
 For example 'password' indicates that a password must be provided homepage     | String   | The URL for a web page with more detailed information for this image files        | Array    | An array of image files that make up each image.
 Currently only a single file per image is supported files[0].compression | String | The type of file compression used for the image file.
 One of 'bzip2', 'gzip', 'none'